 Using SharePoint Designer to set Custom Page not found error page:

 You can also use SharePoint designer to set the custom page not found error page: Here is how:

 - Open your SharePoint 2013 Site in SharePoint Designer 2013

 - Select the Site object in the left side treeview, Click on Site Options button in the ribbon

 - Assign the “vti_filenotfoundpage” property of the site to a Custom Error Page that you created.

 - Don’t forget to hit Save button to commit your changes.

-The above is applicable for setting custom error page at site collection level.
-If you want to apply it at web application level, refer my another article: Custom 404 Page Not Found Error Page for SharePoint
+The above is applicable for setting custom error page at the site collection level.
+If you want to apply it at the web application level, refer to my another article: Custom 404 Page Not Found Error Page for SharePoint